Fraud Tools

 Report as Fraud button

-The returns submitted by way of the RAF button have made up Loop's training datasets.
+The returns submitted by way of the RAF button make up Loop's training datasets.
 Any newly reported returns will be used in future training sets.
 This allows Loop to adapt as fraud indications change.

 In the Loop admin